ehassett/hcp-packer-action/README.md

 # HCP Packer Action

-GitHub Action for automating HCP Packer releases
+GitHub Action for automating HCP Packer releases.
+Points the specified Channel the most recent Iteration of the specified Bucket.

 ## Table of Contents
 - [HCP Packer Action](#hcp-packer-action)